Most Influential Chefs are commonly mistaken with Best Chefs in the World

 9. Emmanuel Renaut – Flocons de Sel (Megève, France)

 Another français chef who holds the titles of Meilleur Ouvrier de France (MOF) as well as Compagnon du Tour de France.
-He was trained under the tutelage of Christian Constant, Eric Fréchon, Marc Veyrat and Yves Thuriès.
+He was trained under the tutelage of Christian Constant, Eric Fréchon, Marc Veyrat, and Yves Thuriès.
 Subsequently, he moved back to the mountains and set up in Megève.
 In 1998, he founded Flocons de Sel (“Flakes of Salt”) within a hotel offering spectacular views over the mountains at the heights of Megève.
-The restaurant won its three Michelin stars at 2003, 2006 and 2012.
+The restaurant won its three Michelin stars in 2003, 2006, and 2012.
 Also in 2012, he is entitled “Cooking Chef of the Year.”

-He goes into the mountains, visiting the farms and pastures, meeting the suppliers in person to select his product in its purest form and present their very best quality with his magical touch of creativity.
-Generous, lively, colourful, appealing and modern are just some words to describe this mountainous chef’s cuisine.
+He goes into the mountains, visiting the farms and pastures, meeting the suppliers in-person to select his product in its purest form and present their very best quality with his magical touch of creativity.
+Generous, lively, colorful, appealing, and modern are just some words to describe this mountainous chef’s cuisine.

 10. Joan Roca – El Celler de Can Roca (Girona, Espagne)

 Joan Roca i Fontané, a Spanish chef who has culinary aplomb in his blood, being born in a family of three generations restaurateur.
-Despite of getting a certificate from the academy course, he is now one of the best chef with a family owned restaurant, El Celler de Can Roca, with his two brothers (Josep the brilliant sommelier and Jordi the creative patissier).
-They embark as a neighborhood restaurant before everything exploded upon receiving three Michelin stars in 1995, 2002 and 2009.
+Despite getting a certificate from the academy course, he is now one of the best chefs with a family-owned restaurant, El Celler de Can Roca, with his two brothers (Josep the brilliant sommelier and Jordi the creative patissier).
+They embark as a neighborhood restaurant before everything exploded upon receiving three Michelin stars in 1995, 2002, and 2009.
 In 2009 itself, it was ranked 5th in the World’s 50 best restaurants and then 4th place in 2010.
 It climbed to the second in 2011 and 2012.
 2013 is an exciting and unforgettable moment where it was enthroned in the 1st place.

-Influenced by his family on Catalonian cuisine, Roca take the challenge of changing it to a new face by harmonizing traditional flavors with avant-garde techniques.
-A dish that brought him to fame was warm cod with spinach, cream of Idiazabal cheese, pine nuts and a reduction of Pedro Ximénez.
-Among the words to best describe Roca were warm, family and humility.
+Influenced by his family on Catalonian cuisine, Roca takes the challenge of changing it to a new face by harmonizing traditional flavors with avant-garde techniques.
+A dish that brought him to fame was warm cod with spinach, cream of Idiazabal cheese, pine nuts, and a reduction of Pedro Ximénez.
+Among the words to best describe Roca were warmth, family, and humility.